KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/AI-Article.md

 ### Text Input Support

-[KeyboardKit Pro][Pro] unlocks ways to let you type within a keyboard extension, by routing text input from the main app to text fields within the keyboard extension.
+[KeyboardKit Pro][Pro] unlocks ways to let users type within a keyboard extension, by routing text input from the main app to text fields within the keyboard extension, without the need for any additional code.

-KeyboardKit Pro has a ``KeyboardTextField`` that handles text routing automatically, by registering and unregistering itself as the ``KeyboardInputViewController/textDocumentProxy`` when it gets and loses focus.
-There is also a multi-line ``KeyboardTextView``.
+KeyboardKit Pro has a ``KeyboardTextField`` that handles text routing automatically, as well as a multi-line ``KeyboardTextView``.
+You can just add these components to your keyboard and use them like regular text fields.

 This lets you provide AI-based features that require user input in your keyboard, such as generating custom images with DALL·E, asking questions to an AI like ChatGPT, etc.